 Most Sydney women having a breast lift are able to return to desk style work after one week.
 Women having large implants at the same time as their breast lift should expect more pressure and pain, and should plan to have two weeks off work.
 It is best not to perform any strong exercise for 6 weeks, to allow your wounds to mature so that you get the best possible cosmetic result.

 There is good evidence to suggest that breast lift Sydney surgery does not increase the risk of breast cancer.
 Since the surgery rearranges your breast tissue, a new “baseline” mammogram will need to be performed one year after the surgery.

 Dr Sanki and Dr Kotronakis are Sydney breast lift surgeons in Sydney and perform their surgery at major hospital facilities including St George, Hurstville, Bondi Junction and St Luke’s private hospitals.
 We select our hospitals based on their high standards of peri-operative care and their outstanding surgical equipment.

 Dr Sanki, our female breast lift surgeon in Sydney, has an all-female, surgical team available weekly.
 Surgery can be a vulnerable time for women, and having the security of an all female surgical team can be comforting and reassuring.
 Dr Sanki’s team are not picked upon their gender, but are picked for their experience, dedication and skill.

-You can usually use your private health insurance can only be used if very significant breast ptosis is present.
+Medicare and your private health insurance can only be used if very significant breast ptosis is present.
 The Medicare requirement is that the nipples must be pointing to the ground and two-thirds of the breast tissue lie below the inframammary fold.
 Medicare also require that photographic evidence is provided in your file to confirm these examination findings.
 Private health insurance usually pays for all your operating theatre and hospital costs, including the post-operative stay.
 Medicare and your private insurance may also contribute to the doctors’ bills.
 You can call your health fund and see if you are covered for Medicare Benefits number 45558.
 Breast implants are not covered by Medicare or your health fund.